raisedinva/Digitalboardgame/docs/OdysseusSpec.md

 Draw → resolve → discard

+If draw is attempted while deck is empty but the discard pile has cards → reshuffle discard to refresh the deck, then draw

-If deck is empty → draw_card is not allowed
+If deck and discard are empty → draw_card is not allowed

+Special sea card: Charted Course

+advanceToNextEpic=true, skipEpicEffect=true

+Move the current player directly to the next Epic tile ahead (or Ithaca)

+Do not trigger the destination tile effect

 Game ends when deck exhausted AND after equal turn counts